 Paragraph (a) protects two different classes of persons: (1) a person other than a beneficial owner that assists a trustee with a transaction, and (2) a person other than a beneficial owner that deals with the trustee for value.
-As long as the assistance was provided or the transaction was entered into in good faith and without knowledge that the trustee was exceeding or improperly exercising the trustee's powers, a third person in either category is protected in the transaction.
+As long as the assistance was provided or the transaction was entered into in good faith and without knowledge that the trustee was exceeding or improperly exercising the trustee's powers, a third person in either category is protected in the transaction-even if the trustee was exceeding or improperly exercising the power.

 Paragraph (b) confirms that a third party that is acting in good faith is not charged with a duty to inquire into the extent of a trustee's power or the propriety of its exercise.
-The third party may assume that the trustee has the necessary power.
-Paragraph (b) therefore overrides the application to a statutory trust under Section 105 of the common law rule that a third party is charged with constructive notice of the trust instrument and its contents.
+The third party may assume that the trustee has the necessary power. -Thus, pParagraph (b) therefore overrides the application to a statutory trust under Section 105 of the common law rule that a third party is charged with constructive notice of the trust instrument and its contents.
 See George G. Bogert & George T. Bogert, The Law of Trusts and Trustees §897 (Rev. 2d ed.
 1995); 4 Austin W. Scott & William F. Fratcher, The Law of Trusts Section §297 (4th ed.
 1989).